-These streets may also be designed as shared streets, which also require vehicle traffic to yield to pedestrians and bicyclists within the roadway.
+Some existing streets may also be designed as shared streets (i.e., in areas with infill development), which also require vehicle traffic to yield to pedestrians and bicyclists within the roadway.
 Shared streets accommodate pedestrians, bicyclists, and motor vehicles, giving pedestrians priority over cars and bicyclists.
 The shared street does not have clear division between pedestrian and auto space (i.e., no continuous curb), so motorists must slow down and drive with caution.

 Features of shared streets should include: 1) gateways that announce the entrance(s) to the shared street; 2) curves to slow vehicle traffic by limiting sightlines for drivers; 3) amenities such as trees and play equipment that force vehicles to slow down; 4) no curbs; and 5) intermittent parking.
 Cars can pass each other along a shared street, but typically only in selected locations.
-The speed limit is typically about 10 miles per hour.
+The speed limit is typically about 10-15 miles per hour, and shared street signs with these posted speeds are allowed.